 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 50D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 50D (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 50D and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the 50D and the A7 II have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the A7 II was followed by the Sony A7 III.
 Further information on the features and operation of the 50D and A7 II can be found, respectively, in the Canon 50D Manual (free pdf) or the online Sony A7 II Manual.

 So how do things add up?
 Which of the two cameras – the Canon 50D or the Sony A7 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.